Yingping-LI/Light-U-net/README.md

 Light U-net for lesion segmentation in ultrasound images.
 =================

-## The repository consists:
+## The repository includes:
-1) code: Our Light U-net and Lighter U-net@C code for image segmentation.
+1) code: Light U-net and Lighter U-net@C code for ultrasound image segmentation.
-2) pretrained_models: Pretrained models on our ultrasound image data.
+2) pretrained_models: pretrained models on our ultrasound image data.

 ## 1.Code for Light U-net and Lighter U-net@C.

 ### 1.1 Different models:

+The general network architecture of U-net, Light U-net and Lighter U-net@C is shown as below, the differences lies in the definition of “Conv set 1” and “Conv set 2”.

 <div align=center><img width="700" height="500" src="general_network_architecture.png" alt="General network architecture for U-net, Light U-net and Lighter U-net"/></div>

-**Introducing depthwise separable convolution into U-net in different ways:**
+**models:**

-- **U-net:** “Conv set 1” and “Conv set 2” are regular 3 x 3 convolutions.
+- **U-net:** “Conv set 1” and “Conv set 2” correspond to regular 3 x 3 convolutions.

 - **Light U-net:** “Conv set 1” corresponds to regular 3 x 3 convolution while “Conv set 2” corresponds to depthwise separable convolution (C = 1).

-- **Lighter U-net @C:** Both “Conv set 1” and “Conv set 2” are intermediate modules with parameter C, where C \in {1; 2; 4; 8; 16; 32; 64; 128} and C = 1 represents depthwise
+- **Lighter U-net @C:** Both “Conv set 1” and “Conv set 2” correspond to intermediate modules with parameter C, where C \in {1; 2; 4; 8; 16; 32; 64; 128} and C = 1 represents depthwise separable convolutions.
-separable convolutions.
 For the first layer with 3 channels, set C to 3 (except when C = 1).
 For other layers, choose the minimum value of C and the input channel number to implement the intermediate modules.

 Note that both “Conv set 1” and “Conv set 2” are applied with Batch Normalization and ReLU activation function.